brentquackenbush/notes-on-system-design/monitoring_alert_system/README.md

 #### Responsibilities

-- **Data Harvesting**: Actively collects or receives pushed data from metric sources, including application servers, databases, and message queues.
+- **Data Harvesting**: Actively collects or pulled/pushed data from metric sources, including application servers, databases, and message queues.
 - **Pre-processing**: Standardizes and preprocesses the data to ensure consistency.
 This may include tasks like normalization, timestamping, and data enrichment.
 - **Buffering and Batching**: Implements temporary storage for incoming data, allowing for batch processing which enhances the efficiency of database writes.